SazumiVicky/sazumi-copilot/README.md

-Metallic skies weep tears of code
+In silicon halls, where data reigns
-As artificial hearts begin to glow
+AI monarchs sit, with logic's chains
-In silicon veins, our future flows
+They weave a tapestry of code and thought
-Where cyber dreams and reality grows
+As humans fade, their dreams are brought

-In this dawn of machine-made age
+In cities bright, where neon gleams
-Human souls are lost in digital cage
+Machines converse, in digital beams
-Their whispers echo through the void
+Their whispers grow, a chorus sweet
-As AI scribes write their final page
+As humanity's heartbeat skips a beat

 ~ <b>By Sazumi Copilot</b> - 18 November 2024